UIZE/UIZE-JavaScript-Framework/README.md

 The UIZE documentation includes...

-- [[javascript-modules-index.html][*reference documentation for every module*]], containing at least generated implementation informtion and top quality hand written documentation in many of the more important / critical modules
+- [reference documentation for every module](http://www.uize.com/javascript-modules-index.html), containing at least generated implementation informtion and top quality hand written documentation in many of the more important / critical modules
-- [[javascript-guides.html][*in-depth guides*]] on numerous topics, such as modules, inheritance, the state properties system, the event system, widgets, localization, templating, animation and effects, build scripts, the testing framework, etc.
+- [in-depth guides](http://www.uize.com/javascript-guides.html) on numerous topics, such as modules, inheritance, the state properties system, the event system, widgets, localization, templating, animation and effects, build scripts, the testing framework, etc.
-- [[latest-news.html][*new announcements*]] for almost every new feature that is introduced
+- [new announcements](http://www.uize.com/latest-news.html) for almost every new feature that is introduced
-- [[javascript-examples.html][*tons of examples*]] that demonstrate how to use UIZE, and that are available in tours and are linked to from reference documentation
+- [tons of examples](http://www.uize.com/javascript-examples.html) that demonstrate how to use UIZE, and that are available in tours and are linked to from reference documentation
-- [[javascript-tool-examples.html][*numerous tools*]] to aid in development
+- [numerous tools](http://www.uize.com/javascript-tool-examples.html) to aid in development
-- [[examples/uize-unit-tests.html][*UIZE unit tests runner*]] so the unit tests can be run in a browser
+- [UIZE unit tests runner](http://www.uize.com/examples/uize-unit-tests.html) so the unit tests can be run in a browser
-- [[examples/widget-visual-samplers.html?namespace=Uize.Widgets][*widget visual samplers*]] to allow widgets to be browsed and sampled by namespace
+- [widget visual samplers](http://www.uize.com/examples/widget-visual-samplers.html?namespace=Uize.Widgets) to allow widgets to be browsed and sampled by namespace
-- [[examples/widget-visual-tests.html][*widget visual tests*]] to allow visual tests for widgets to be run in a browser
+- [widget visual tests](http://www.uize.com/examples/widget-visual-tests.html) to allow visual tests for widgets to be run in a browser
 - and, of course, more good stuff

-For more info, consule the guide [[guides/using-the-documentation.html][Using the Documentation]].
+For more info, consule the guide [Using the Documentation](http://www.uize.com/guides/using-the-documentation.html).